-1. Know the sources, features and principles of Indian Constitution.

-- 2. Learn about Union Government, State government and its administration. - 3.
+- 1. Identify the sources and understand the features and principles of Indian Constitution. - 2.
+Learn about Union Government, State government and its administration. - 3.
 Get acquainted with Local administration and Pachayati Raj. - 4.
-Be aware of basic concepts and developments of Human Rights. - 5.
+Educate us about basic concepts and developments of HumanRights. - 5.
 Gain knowledge on roles and functioning of Election Commission.